-We live in the Anthropocene, a period where human demands and impacts are resulting in unprecedented and extreme change in Earth’s natural systems and biodiversity.
+We live in the Anthropocene where humans are changing Earth’s natural systems and biodiversity.
 We are facing a planetary emergency.

-Our expertise in taxonomy, systematics and mineralogy is driving research aimed at securing the future of our food, health and natural materials.
+Our expertise in taxonomy, systematics and mineralogy drives our research in securing the future of our food, health and natural materials.

 Designing sustainable food systems

 Understanding disease biology and improving health outcomes for nature and people

 Resourcing the green economy

 Li4UK: Securing a domestic lithium supply chain for the UK